Azure/Industrial-IoT/docs/modules/publisher-directmethods.md

 ### PublishNodes_V1

-PublishNodes enables a client to add a set of nodes to be published for a specific [`DataSetWriter`](publisher-directmethods.md#terminologies).
+PublishNodes enables a client to add a set of nodes to be published.
+A [`DataSetWriter`](publisher-directmethods.md#terminologies) groups nodes which results in seperate subscriptions being created (grouped further by the Publishing interval, if different ones are configured, but these have no bearing on the `DataSetWriter` identity).
+A `DataSetWriter`s identity is the combination of `DataSetWriterId`, `DataSetName`, `DataSetKeyFrameCount`, `DataSetClassId`, `MetaDataQueueName` and connection relevant information such as credentials, security mode, and endpoint Url.
+To update a `DataSetWriter` this information must match exactly.

 When a `DataSetWriter` already exists, the nodes are incrementally added to the same [`dataset`](publisher-directmethods.md#terminologies).
 When it doesn't already exist, a new `DataSetWriter` is created with the initial set of nodes contained in the request.
+When working with `DataSetWriterGroup`s it is important to note that all groups not part of the publish request are removed.
+To incrementally update `DataSetWriterGroup`s of `DataSetWriter`s use [`AddOrUpdateEndpoints_v1`](#addorupdateendpoints_v1) API instead.

   _Request_: follows strictly the request [payload schema](publisher-directmethods.md#payload-schema), the `OpcNodes` attribute being mandatory.